MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

   After the app is deployed and installed:

-  - If you want to customize the app or preconfigure it with your organization settings, then you can create an app configuration policy.
+  - If you want to customize the app or preconfigure it with your organization settings, then you can [create an app configuration policy](../apps/app-configuration-policies-use-android.md) (opens another Microsoft article).
 When the policy is ready, deploy this app configuration policy to your users or user groups.
 App configuration policies are optional.

   - If you don't want to customize the app or preconfigure it for your users, you don't have to.
 After the app is installed, users need to enter the information that connects to their work or school account, like the email server link and more.